-Al-Makura, Sheriff, Lalong others trapped at Abuja Airport over weather condition – The Sun Nigeria
+Al-Makura, Sheriff, Lalong others trapped at Abuja airport over weather condition – The Sun Nigeria

 Others trapped at the presidential wing of the Nnandi Azikiwe International Airport Abuja were plateau state Governor, Simon Lalong, Senator Ali Ndume and other 21 serving senators and 42 former senators.

-Daura, the home town of President Mohammadu Buhari, led by the Emir Alhaji Umar Faruke Umar will be turbaning the Transport minister, Rotimi Ameachi as the Dan Amanar Daura (Trusted Son of Daura).
+Daura, the home town of President Mohammadu Buhari, led by Emir Alhaji Umar Faruk Umar will be turbaning the Transport minister, Rotimi Ameachi as the Dan Amanar Daura (Trusted Son of Daura).

-Rotimi Ameachi was Rivers State speaker for eight years and equally serve as Governor of the State for another right years.
+Rotimi Ameachi was Rivers State speaker for eight years and equally serve as Governor of the State for another eight years.

-He was the Director General of Buhari Campaign organization in both 2015 and 2019 respectively.
+He was the Director-General of the Buhari Campaign Organisation in both 2015 and 2019 respectively.

 Dr Kassim who was leading a delegation of various youths group to Katsina express disappointment that they were not able to make it due to bad weather.